Attractions of Ukraine

 The compositional center of the complex is a group of windmills on a hill above the Singing Field.
 The landscape panorama is complemented by wooden churches, the oldest of which is the Church of Saint Paraskeva in 1742 from the village of Zarubyntsi in Cherkasy region.
 The church of Saint Michael the Archangel may be even older - radiocarbon dating dates some of its parts to 1528.

-Authentic interiors with ethnographic collections are recreated in the houses of traditional peasant yards, which give an idea of typical occupations and life of different ethnographic groups of Ukrainians: Bukovyna, Volyn, Hutsuls, Podilia, Polishchuky, Slobozhanshyna and others.
+Authentic interiors with ethnographic collections are recreated in the houses of traditional peasant yards, which give an idea of typical occupations and life of different ethnographic groups of Ukrainians: Bukovinians, Volynians, Hutsuls, Podilians, Polishchuks, Slobozhanians and others.

-You can taste the most popular dishes of Ukrainian cuisine (borsch, kulish, dumplings), prepared according to traditional recipes, in an existing tavern or ham.
-There is also a food court on the main avenue, which offers popular street food.
+You can taste the most popular dishes of Ukrainian cuisine (borsch, kulish, varenyky), prepared according to traditional recipes, as well as popular street food dishes at the food court located on the central alley.

 During the traditional folk festivals (Kolodiy, Easter, Green Holidays, Ivan Kupala, Pokrova) the National Museum of Folk Architecture and Life of Ukraine "Pyrohiv" organizes folk festivals, concerts and performances with the participation of folk groups.